 If your cupcakes keep turning out with a little “hump” on top, it’s very likely your oven is running on the hot side.
 An oven thermometer is a really useful tool to invest in – it’s the only way to tell if your oven is running accurately.

-Can I make these cupcakes with plain flour instead of self raising?
+Can I make vanilla cupcakes with plain flour instead of self raising?

 Yes!
 If you only have plain flour in the cupboard, simply sift together the same amount of plain flour with 2 teaspoons baking powder.